 Let us take this further; I propose a toy app that fuses spreadsheets and messaging.
 The spreadsheet is in the background, and you are messaging the spreadsheet as if the spreadsheet were a human.
 This personification of the spreadsheet retains the simplicity of messaging but brings the magic of the spreadsheets to the users bound to their mobile phones.

 I know what you are thinking; this is just a toy.
 So let us augment this conversational app a little more without losing the toyness.
 Let us put all our exercise data into the spreadsheet as well, and why stop there?
-Let us put our weight, blood pressure, sleep time, wake up time, TV viewing time, work time, and everything you can imagine.
+Let us put our weight, blood pressure, sleep time, wake-up time, TV viewing time, work time, and everything you can imagine.
 You can use this data to figure out why you gained 3 pounds last week, conversationally.
-Do you see another beautiful enterprise toy app, Tableau lurking underneath?

-This whole field of quantified self gets a boost through our toy app, but let us not stop here, let us imagine this toy app as the automation foundation for the small and medium enterprises.
+This whole field of quantified self gets a boost through our toy app, but let us not stop here; let us imagine this toy app as the automation foundation for small and medium enterprises.
 There are 400 million micro, small and medium enterprises desperate for automation who would welcome this new abstraction.
-There is no learning curve for these adopters, and our toy would be low cost, easy to change, and quick to evolve with their business just like spreadsheets.
+There is no learning curve for these adopters, and our toy would be low cost, easy to change, and quick to evolve with their business, just like spreadsheets.

 We can create a conversational do-it-yourself-kit to program spreadsheets and make it easy to create conversational apps.
-We also can build a community of 10 million conversational app developers who would automate these hard-to-reach 400 million MSMEs.
+On top of this platform, we can build a community of 10 million conversational app developers who would automate these hard-to-reach 400 million MSMEs.
 We foresee this automation approach perfected within the dynamic and competitive space of 400 million MSMEs to become standard practice for the Global 5000 companies with a large community of developers integrating their legacy enterprise apps into this global conversational backbone.

 If you humor us for a moment, we can build the next trillion-dollar toy company!
 Anyone!!

-The world is becoming complex and interconnected that every regular human brain would need some external hardware to augment the wetware.
-We believe creating an alternate memory system that records, remembers, suggests, and guides you through your life choices is a must.
-We are building a precursor of such a memory system.
-Want to join us!
+Every regular human brain would be stretched beyond its cognitive ability to comprehend the world evolving at an exponential pace.
+This cognitively loaded wetware would need assistance from some external hardware to augment its processing capacity.
+We believe creating an alternate memory system that records, remembers, suggests, and guides us through our life choices is a survival necessity both in business and personal life.
+We are building such a memory system.

 by Bhavesh Soni